Benkyeyune/library-system/README.md

 ## Technologies used
-we are using python3 language as the programming language,The Django framework for web development,git for source code management,sqlite3 for the database management and also gitlab accounts to manage the project and to enable easy contributions among the team of developers.
+we are using python3 language as the programming language,The Django framework for web development,git for source code management,sqlite3 for the database management and also gitlab accounts to manage the project and to enable easy contributions among the team of developers.HTML will also be used to publish online documents with headings, text, tables, lists, photos, etc. and also retrieve online information via hypertext links, at the click of a button.

 ## Authors
 The application is being developed by Ben Kyeyune,Kweya Anthony,Naluvubi Proscovia and Yokoyasi Gerald.